 This is unlike many other bands, who severely lose their oomph towards the end.
 Or think we will not detect their fillers as they to slip them into their record into the B side of things.
 As to Sanktuary, none of that is visible and they blaze full speed ahead right through the track list.

 So, watchya gonna get?

-Space Race hurls itself at you right from the start, all high tempo and speed.
+Space Race hurls itself at you right from the start, all high tempo, and speed.
 This first piece of metal will get you in the mood and embark you on this wild ride properly decked out.
-Or it will run over you and leave you dishevelled.
+Or it will run over you and leave you disheveled.
 It will all depend on the type of metal you are made of.